HenriqueSouzaMarques/Graphs/README.md

 2. Navigate to the appropriate directory.
 3. Compile the C code running ```make```
 4. Run the compiled executable with ```make run```

-Make sure to refer to the documentation and comments within the code for further instructions and details about each algorithm's usage.